 Business Credit Cards

 A business credit card is another viable option for short-term funding.
 They operate as open, revolving credit lines and charge a principal and interest rate with a credit limit.
-Business credit cards function the same as personal credit cards, with monthly payments.
+With monthly payments, business credit cards function the same as personal credit cards.
 If your company has on-demand needs, this could be the right financing option for your situation.
-Plus, it’s a great way to build your business credit score.
+Plus, it's a great way to build your business credit score.

 Small Business Loans

 The Small Business Administration (SBA) is a government agency that provides business loan program guarantees of up to 85% of the amount provided through SBA-approved lenders.
-These loans offer low-interest rates and can provide financing for various uses, including equipment, inventory refinancing debt, and everyday expenses.
+These loans offer low-interest rates and can finance various uses, including equipment, inventory refinancing debt, and everyday expenses.
 The three loans include the 7(a) Loan Program, the Small Business Microloan Program, and the CDC/504 Loan Program.

-If you are considering a short-term business loan for your company, it’s essential to know the advantages and disadvantages of this type of funding.
-While you may be an ideal candidate for a short-term loan, in the end it may not be the best option for your business.
+If you are considering a short-term business loan for your company, knowing the advantages and disadvantages of this type of funding is essential.
+While you may be an ideal candidate for a short-term loan, in the end, it may not be the best option for your business.
 Identifying the pros and cons of short-term business loans can help you make the best choice.

 - Access to capital when other traditional options are not available.

-- Fast processing time meaning you can get funding within a couple of days.
+- Fast processing time means you can get funding within a couple of days.